mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ### GDPs propagation through peer activity

 The process of adding levels was something that was spread predominately through one child's work to help others to add that features.
 The work of the child to add 21 levels to their own game served as a way to publicise this possibility.

 The role of that child as an expert in that design pattern, and their willingness to share their knowledge, shifted focus away from help from myself as a facilitator, or the instruction-based support documents.

-PERHAPS ADD TRANSCRIPT EXAMPLE ?-
+PERHAPS ADD TRANSCRIPT EXAMPLE?

+Te showing Ch how to add new levels from Ch's demand?

 ### GDPs to support Flexible (Iterative) Design Practices